hdmchl/DeviceOrientationEvent-demo/README.md

 ## What does the demo do?
 The demo uses the deviceorientation event API to collect orientation data on the iPhone.
 The data is sent to a mirror-server using websockets.
 The data is then used to move an <code>#image</code> or a <code>#cursor</code> in the browser (you will need to manually edit the code to switch between and image or a cursor).
 The image used is [melbjs](http://melbjs.com/)'s logo.

-+ The demo is built to run with Chrome on a Macbook and an iPhone 4.
++ The demo is built to run with Chrome on Mac OSX Mountain Lion and an iPhone 4.
 I haven't extensively tested it on other browsers or devices, but it should still work… let me know how you go [@hadi_michael](http://www.twitter.com/hadi_michael).
 + Both devices need to share the same wireless network.
 + Port :3000 should not be blocked by your router or firewall - if it is, modify server.js to listen on a different (available) port.